learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q70.** A WebSocket-based chat app sends the user's session token as a query parameter: `wss://example.com/ws?token=eyJhbGci...`.
+**Q70.** A WebSocket-based chat app sends the user\'s session token as a query parameter: `wss://example.com/ws?token=eyJhbGci...`.
 A security reviewer objects.
 What is the primary concern and the recommended alternative?

 - A) Query parameters are encrypted by `wss://`, so there is no concern.
 - B) Query parameters appear in server access logs, browser history, and referrer headers, potentially exposing the token.
 The recommended alternative is to send the token in the first WebSocket message after the connection opens, or use a short-lived ticket issued by the server over HTTPS.